conduktor/conduktor-docs/docs/platform/get-started/installation/hardware.md

 #### Database Connection Fail-over

-Console does not currently support using multiple database URLs in configuration to achieve high availability (HA).
+Since version 1.30 Console supports using multiple database URLs in configuration to achieve high availability (HA).
 For example, [Connection Fail-over](https://jdbc.postgresql.org/documentation/use/#connection-fail-over) as seen in the case of PostgreSQL.

+For Conduktor configuration details see [Multi-host database configuration](docs/platform/get-started/configuration/database.md#multi-host-configuration) which supports multiple hosts.
+For Postgresql HA configuration it's best to discuss with your architect, one example is using [Bitnami's postgresql-ha chart](https://github.com/bitnami/charts/blob/main/bitnami/postgresql-ha/README.md#differences-between-the-postgresql-ha-and-postgresql-helm-charts).

-While this is something we are actively investigating, we recommend instead that you configure an HA Postgres database using solutions such as:
+In earlier versions we recommend instead that you configure an HA Postgres database where you should specify the single connection URL (e.g. the endpoint of PgBouncer or HAProxy) in the Conduktor Console database configuration.
+There are several solutions available such as:

- - [**Patroni**](https://www.cybertec-postgresql.com/en/patroni-setting-up-a-highly-available-postgresql-cluster/): Automates Postgres replication and failover.
+ - [**Patroni**](https://www.cybertec-postgresql.com/en/patroni-setting-up-a-highly-available-postgresql-cluster/): Automates Postgres replication and failover
- - **PgBouncer** or **HAProxy**: For connection pooling and distributing connections across multiple Postgres instances.
+ - **PgBouncer** or **HAProxy**: For connection pooling and distributing connections across multiple Postgres instances
- - **Cloud-managed solutions**: Managed Postgres services like AWS RDS, Google Cloud SQL, or Azure Database for PostgreSQL often provide built-in HA.
+ - **Cloud-managed solutions**: Managed Postgres services like AWS RDS, Google Cloud SQL, or Azure Database for PostgreSQL often provide built-in HA

-In either case, you should specify the single connection URL (e.g. the endpoint of PgBouncer or HAProxy) in the Conduktor Console database configuration.